James Glen: Governorship

-Controversy over Salary

-Traditionally the governor of South Carolina played the role of defender of the southern frontier but with the creation of Georgia that role passed to the Georgian governor James Oglethorpe.
+Traditionally the governor of South Carolina played the role of defender of the southern frontier, but with the creation of the Province of Georgia that role passed to Georgia Governor James Oglethorpe.
 This transfer of roles was accompanied by the transfer of a thousand pounds that no longer went to the governor of South Carolina but now went to his Georgian counterpart.
-James Glen stayed in England to protest this change and William Bull acted as governor in his stead.
+Glen stayed in Britain to protest this change, and William Bull acted as governor in his stead.

 Dealings with Native Americans

-Governor Glen was noted for forging a 1755 treaty with the Cherokee, known as the Treaty of Saluda Old Town, in present-day Saluda County and the building of Fort Prince George near Keowee River.
+Glen was noted for forging a 1755 treaty with the Cherokee, known as the Treaty of Saluda Old Town, in present-day Saluda County and the building of Fort Prince George near Keowee River.
 He was also responsible for promoting an official policy that aimed to create in Indians an "aversion" to African Americans in an attempt to thwart possible alliances between them.

 King George's War

-During King George's War, Governor Glen sent a trade delegation led by notable Indian trader and historian James Adair to win over Red Shoes (Choctaw chief) to abandon their alliance with the French and to side with the British.
+During King George's War, Glen sent a trade delegation led by notable Indian trader and historian James Adair to win over and convince the Choctaw chief Red Shoes to abandon the alliance with the French and to side with the British.
 The efforts led to a great civil war amongst the Choctaw Nation.
-Adair blames the resulting failure on Glen for not supporting this mission.
+Adair blamed the resulting failure on Glen for not supporting this mission.

 Family

-His younger sister Elizabeth married James Gordon of Ellon and was known as Mrs Glen Gordon.
-It was she who entertained Bonnie Prince Charlie in 1746 in her capacity as Deputy Keeper of Linlithgow Palace.
+His younger sister Elizabeth married James Gordon of Ellon and was known as Mrs. Glen Gordon.
+It was she who entertained Bonnie Prince Charlie in 1746 in her capacity as deputy keeper of Linlithgow Palace.